Christina's coding

 Who I am

 In 2020, I joined Hack Club, a nonprofit that helps high schoolers start after-school computer clubs.
-My job is Chief Operating Officer, which means I work directly with the founder.
+Today, I'm cofounder, which means I work with the founder, and across all aspects of Hack Club.
 When hired, I was the only non-technical person on the team.

 Background